princek0/GramiraML/README.md

    python main.py
    ```

-2. **Using the correction tool:**
+2. **Using the transformation tool:**
    - Type any text in any application
-   - Add "@@fix" at the end of the text you want to correct
+   - Add any of the supported triggers (e.g., "@@fix", "@@spanish", "@@formal") at the end of the text
    - The application will automatically:
      - Select the text
-     - Send it to OpenAI for correction
+     - Send it to OpenAI for transformation
-     - Replace it with the corrected version
+     - Replace it with the transformed version

 ## 📦 Project Structure